Basil Kazan: Second Journey to America

 While living in Beirut, in 1967, Kazan received a request to return to America from the newly appointed Metropolitan Philip Saliba, who succeeded Metropolitan Anthony as the Archbishop of the North American archdiocese.
 Metropolitan Philip's request, was for Basil Kazan to undertake a project of composing music for the entire year, and for all services.
 The composition was to be in English, and to follow the tradition Byzantine Chant, but to be composed in the English language, and in Western musical staff notation.
 This task would be the defining work of Basil's career, and would last for another 28 years until his retirement in 1995.

-In order to be close to the Archdiocesan center in Englewood, NY for his work in composing, Basil Kazan moved to New York, and served as head chanter at St. Mary's Antiochian Church in Brooklyn, NY.
+In order to be close to the Archdiocesan center in Englewood, New Jersey for his work in composing, Basil Kazan moved to New York, and served as head chanter at St. Mary's Antiochian Church in Brooklyn, NY.

 In 1970, Kazan resigned from the Priesthood, and married Viola Habeeb.
 The couple stayed in Brooklyn, and Kazan continued to serve as head chanter of St. Mary's Church until his death in 2001.
 Also in 1970, Kazan began to serve as a translator at the Berlitz School and Translation Service, where he worked for 10 years until 1980.
 He also served, from 1973 to 1980, as an advisor to the Consulate General of Lebanon in New York City.

 In 1974, the very first edition of the Byzantine Project was published.
 The first edition was entitled Phase I, Saturday Great Vesper Service, and was completed in February of that year.
 The volume included the hymns, in all Eight Byzantine Tones, for the Saturday Great Vespers service.
 This volume represents the first major publication of this type that had been made, up to that point, in English, and in the United States.
 Also in 1974, Bishop A. Shadrawi, the patriarchal Vicar General of Mexico and Central America asked Kazan to begin to compose music for the Divine Liturgy in Spanish.
 He also began to serve as the Assistant Examiner of the Board of Education in Brooklyn, which he did until 1984.

 In 1976, the second phase of the Byzantine Project was published.
 This added the service of Sunday Matins to the Saturday Great Vespers volume.